timostamm/protobuf-ts/MANUAL.md

   `string` or `number`.
 This is the [BigInt support](#bigint-support) of `protobuf-ts`.

+- The generated code compiles with TypeScript compiler target ES2015 or later.
+  But if you use `bigint`, you need ES2020.

 - The file option `optimize_for = CODE_SIZE` was set. `protobuf-ts`
   understands this option and uses reflection for all operations, reducing
   the code size.